Guardianzc/DISCOpen-MedBox-DialoDiagnosis/Readme.md

 python setup.py install
 ```

-After installation, you can try running  ` demo.py` to check if OpenMedicalChatBox works well
+After installation, you can choose the dataset and method, then try running  ` demo.py` to check if OpenMedicalChatBox works well

 ```
 python demo.py